Did someone say Brazilian Storm?

 Tatiana Guimaraes Weston-Webb dos Santos is a Brazilian/Hawaain shredder making waves on the world tour.

-Born in Brazil to a Brazilian mother and a British father, Tatiana quickly moved to and grew up in Hawaii, positioning her perfectly next to some of the best waves the world has to offer.
+Born in Brazil to a Brazilian mother and a British father, Tatiana quickly moved to and grew up in Hawaii, positioning herself perfectly next to some of the world’s best waves.

 She burst onto the international surfing scene at a young age and quickly became known for her powerful carves and aggressive style.